- Can you start the FAFSA and save it in progress?

 - My mother is deceased and I do not know my father.
 I currently live with my grandmother.
 What is my dependency status?

 If your grandmother is your legal guardian, you will file as an independent student.
-If your grandmother does not have documentation to meet the requirement of legal guardianship and you are unable to get financial information from your father, complete the student portion of the FAFSA and answer the question regarding special circumstances.
+If your grandmother does not have documentation to meet the requirement of legal guardianship and you are unable to get financial information from your father, complete the student portion of the FAFSA.
 Then, sign the FAFSA and submit it.
 Although your application will be incomplete, the colleges listed will still receive your data.
 You should contact the financial aid offices at your selected colleges for further instructions.

 - I am living in foster care and completing the FAFSA.
 What status do I use?